fdanismaz/aws/sns-lambda-sqs/readme.md

 1. Download the source code `aws-commons` under the `aws` repository because the maven modules in this project depends on it.

-1. Create an SQS from the AWS Console and get its ARN
+1. Create an SQS from the AWS Console and get its URL

-1. Update the SQS arn in the `SnsTestTopicHandler.java` class
+1. Update the SQS URL in the `SnsTestTopicHandler.java` class

 1. Create an SNS topic from the AWS Console and get its ARN